OmarIthawi/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

 ---------
 team_id
 ---------

   The unique identifier for this team.
+(From )

 ---------------------
 discussion_topic_id